ampache/ampache.org-api/content/index.md

 The next version of Ampache has a lot of breaking changes compared to the 4.x.x API, current changes are listed here and in the changelog.

+All API code that used 'Tag' now references 'Genre' instead

 ### Added

 * Api::localplay added new options to 'command' ('pause', 'add', 'volume_up', 'volume_down', 'volume_mute', 'delete_all', 'skip')